-Male breast cancer is a relatively rare cancer but one that doctors often diagnose in the later stages.
-Knowing how to recognize the signs can help a person get early treatment.
+Male breast cancer is a relatively rare cancer, but it is one that doctors often diagnose in the later stages.
+Knowing how to recognize the symptoms can help a person get early treatment.

-A man’s lifetime risk of developing breast cancer is about 1 in 833, according to the American Cancer Society (ACS).
+A male’s lifetime risk of developing breast cancer is about

-The outlook for male breast cancer is excellent if diagnosis occurs in the early stages.
+The outlook for male breast cancer is excellent if diagnosis occurs in its early stages.
 However, early diagnosis is not always possible.

 One factor in diagnosis delay is a lack of awareness.
-While many women know how to look out for changes that could indicate breast cancer, there is less awareness among men, which means they may be less likely to seek help in the early stages.
+Although many females know how to look out for changes that could indicate breast cancer, there is less awareness among males, which means that they may be less likely to seek help in the early stages.

-Read on to find out more about how to recognize male breast cancer and what to do if changes occur.
+Learn more about how to recognize male breast cancer and what to do if changes occur here.